 This repeater site is our most remote site.
 Power is supplied by solar power with a bank of batteries.
-At over 11,400 feet trips to this site are few do to the distance and lateness of snow melt and the extremely dangerous trail to the site which should be by Helicopter if there is stow on the mountain.
+At over 11,400 feet, trips to this site are few do to the distance and lateness of snow melt and the extremely dangerous trail to the site which should be by Helicopter if there is snow on the mountain.

-The antenna is located at the top of the now shortened tower which became shortened when the top half of the tower failed and tipped over most likely due to ice loading.
+The antenna is located at the top of the now shortened tower when the top half of the tower failed and tipped over due to ice loading.

-This repeater covers areas around the Henry Mountain range is Southeastern Utah including Capitol Reef National Park, Hanksville, Hite, Boulder, Escalante, and Bullfrog.
+This repeater covers areas around the Henry Mountain range of Southeastern Utah including Capitol Reef National Park, Hanksville, Hite, Boulder, Escalante, and Bullfrog.

 Repeater Access Information Repeater Callsign: K7SDC Output Frequency: 147.080 MHz Input Frequency: 147.680 MHz Offset: +600 kHz Status: Open CTCSS (Tone SQ): 136.5 Hz